Decca Studios: History

 The building that housed Decca Studios at 165 Broadhurst Gardens in London was built in the 1880s as the Falcon Works, a place for tradespeople to work from.
 A few years later it was turned into a venue, including two halls, for concerts, meetings and other gatherings.
 Although named West Hampstead Town Hall, it was a venue for hire, rather than a local government facility.
 In 1928, Crystalate Gramophone Record Manufacturing took it over and moved its recording studio there.
 In 1937, Decca took over Crystalate's record division and moved its recording production to the Broadhurst Gardens studios, closing its existing Upper Thames Street studio.

 From British Decca's beginnings in 1929, its earliest recordings were made at two locations, the Chenil Galleries Studios in Chelsea, and later in Lower Thames Street.
-In 1961, Decca expanded by building Studio 3, with a live room large enough to accommodate a fully symphony orchestra, on property adjacent to 195 Broadhurst Gardens.
+In 1961, Decca expanded by building Studio 3, with a live room large enough to accommodate a full symphony orchestra, on land adjacent to 195 Broadhurst Gardens.

 The Beatles failed their Decca audition at the location on 1 January 1962, and subsequently signed with Parlophone instead.

-With the sale of Decca to Polygram, the studios were closed in 1981 and the building was renamed Lilian Baylis House.
+With the sale of Decca to PolyGram, the studios were closed in 1981 and the building was renamed Lilian Baylis House.
 In recent years, it has been used as rehearsal space by English National Opera.
 The building was awarded Grade II listed status in August 2021.